 Adding the three cities together, Google has a grand total of 1,521 labels across the 54 map pairs — while Apple has a grand total of 1,448 (about 5% less than Google).
 Interestingly, the difference here is just 73 labels.

 Our grand totals also give us an average number of labels per zoom for each map:

-Above, Google has the higher average; but here again the difference is small—just 1.4 labels per zoom.
-(Would most even notice a 1.4 label difference?)
+Google has the higher average; but here again the difference is small—just 1.4 labels per zoom.

 And for half of our San Francisco and London map pairs, Apple actually has a higher label count than Google.
 Below, the pink squares highlight the zooms where one map has more labels than the other map: